If4x/ShopCalc/README.md

 And you're done!
 As simple as this!

 # Limitations
-- default max. number of products in the shop (not cart) is 50.
+- Default max. number of products in the shop (not cart) is 50.
 This is due to EEPROM optimization but can be modified to include more than 50 products in the code by increasing the MAX_PRODUCTS and EEPROM_SIZE
-- default max. character length of product name is 30 due to EEPROM optimization.
+- Default max. character length of product name is 30 due to EEPROM optimization.
 Can be increased by increasing "char name[30]" in the Product struct and the EEPROM_SIZE
 - Due to using the onboard components, the WIFI range is limited to about 10m line of sight and about to 3m with walls inbetween.
 To increase this, expand the system with more powerfull components.

+# Comming soon
+- Additional 3D-Printed case to protect ESP32-Dev running ShopCalc from Shortcurcuits and damage from transport
+- Quickreference to config page on shop page with password so no unauthorized person can edit product page